sgtsmall/VK2BV_Direwolf/docs/VK2BV_direwolflite_build.md

 Now we start with some installs, from here I am using apt-get -y to avoid the confirmation prompt

 ### Support for soundcard, git and nslookup

+full_build users can follow these steps in a console(x-terminal)

 ```
 sudo apt-get -y install libasound2-dev git-core dnsutils gawk automake libtool